Visitjohan/WincFinalFrontend/README.md

+# This is my final project for the frontend course, about a recipe website.

+## Here are my thoughts on the project:

-Things I'm okay with:
+## Things im okay about:

-• I've created a standard header and footer, which feels familiar to me.
+- Created a header and a footer feels standart to me.
-• I've standardized the ingredients list by removing the initial "\* " from each item.
+- Same ingreadianst start whit “\* ” i removed that by detecting it and cut the first 2 charecters from the String

-Things I'm happy about:
+## Things im happy about:

-• I've implemented a function to display the "Total cooking time" dynamically, showing "x minutes" if it's less than an hour and "x:xx" otherwise.
-• I've used an object fitter to ensure consistent picture sizes, though I believe a better solution would involve allowing users to crop images upon upload, similar to Facebook's feature.
-• All filters are functional, with clear labels for written filters and health labels provided in the dropdown.
-Additionally, I've included a reset button to clear all selections.
-• Regarding vegan and vegetarian options, I've ensured that if a recipe is vegan, it is automatically categorized as vegetarian.
-I've implemented a function to display the appropriate label based on the "healthLabels" listed.
+- For the “Total cooking time I created a function to sat if its less then an hour “x minits” if it is more then just “x:xx”
+- To make all the pictures the same size i used a objectfitter(not so nice), solution on my opinion shoud be found by uploading the picture with a “crop”tool like facebook does have.
+- All filters work, bij writing you can find the lables, and the dropdown you can find the healthlabesls.
+I got a reset buton that clears evrything.
+- About vegan and vegetarian, to my knolege evrything that is vegen is automaticly vegetarian, so i made a function that said nothing if it isit , vegen or vegetarian if one is listed in the "healthLabels".

-Not too happy about:
+## Not to hapy about:

-• While the home page meets my expectations, the single recipe page didn't turn out as planned.
-However, all necessary elements are present.
-• I found working with Chakra UI to be less than ideal.
-Although I experimented with Bootstrap for conceptual design, I've since transitioned to primarily using Tailwind CSS and Tailwind-based libraries like NexUI and Shadcn.
-While the homepage responds well to resizing, the single recipe page does not, and I'm unsure why.
-Transitioning to Tailwind CSS would have made this task much simpler, and I regret spending so much time on it.
-Perhaps I didn't fully grasp the Chakra way of thinking, and I should spend some time meditating on it.
+- I think the home-page looks okay, the single-recepi-page didnt go exactly how i wanted it.
+Evrything is included.
+- I diddnt like working with chakra UI.
+I experimented with bootstrap and i think its good for concept disigning, but now im working mostly directly with Tailwind and Tailwind baced libraryies like NexUI and shadcn.
+The homepage does resize good, the single-recipe-page doesnt, i dont know why.
+With tailwind i coud have done it so easy and i spend a lot of time on it.
+Maybe i just diddt get the chakra wey of thinking.
+Shoud do some more meditation.

-Hope this meets your expectations.
+# Hope this review meets your expectations.